Beva-n/roguelike-game/README.md

 - Load can only be used during the first floor when enemies still persist
 - Each save file can only be loaded once before it is deleted from the saved data
 - There can only be one save file at a time

+## To-Do
+- new ai for enemy
+- new enemy type
+- active ability kind of power ups
+- panels to display power ups
+- power up selection screen
+- (maybe) pause function that displays buttons that saves/loads, and maybe power ups collected so far